Analysis | Why the Strongman of Belarus Is Fighting for Survival

 4. Does Lukashenko have the support to survive?

 Tikhanovskaya’s campaign claimed she won between 60% and 70% of the votes and called for a recount, but Lukashenko has a fearsome propaganda and security apparatus -- the secret police in the former Soviet republic is still called the KGB.
-Interior Ministry forces and the military remained loyal in the days after the election, despite appeals from the opposition for them to side with the people against the government.
-The longer the protests go on and the harsher the response, the more their loyalties may come into question as they confront family and friends on the streets.
+Interior ministry forces and the military remained loyal in the days after the election, despite appeals from the opposition for them to side with the people against the government.
+The longer the protests go on, the more their loyalties may come into question.

 5. What does the opposition want?